MikroElektronika/mikrosdk_click_v2/clicks/flash2/DETAILS.md

 ## Examples Description

-> This example demonstrates the process of writing and reading data from Flash 2 click memory.
+> This example demonstrates the process of writing and reading data from Flash 2 Click memory.

 **The demo application is composed of two sections :**

 ### Application Init

-> Flash Driver Initialization, initialization of click by setting mikorBUS to
+> Flash Driver Initialization, initialization of Click by setting mikorBUS to
 > approprieate logic levels, performing global block unlock and chip erase functions.

 ```c